This is the multi-page printable view of this section. Click here to print.

 Trace Program Exit

-If enabled, end of logs are captured to mark the completion of a trace process.
+If enabled, end logs are captured to mark the completion of a trace process.

 Default: Disabled